-Some vegetarians and vegans choose to still purchase the ramen noodles and then just throw away the spice flavor packets and use their own seasonings, such as sesame oil and soy sauce.
+Some vegetarians and vegans choose to still purchase the ramen noodles and then just throw away the spice flavor packets and use their own seasonings, such as curry powder, hot sauce, or sesame oil and soy sauce or tamari.
 Whether or not this fits your definition of vegetarian is entirely up to you.

 More Tips about Shopping for Vegetarian Ramen: